Google calls RankBrain, when it’s in use, "the third-most important signal contributing to the result of a search query."

 A group of resistance fighters have already fought, and won, great Quality Score wars.
 Resistance fighters like myself, Frederick Vallaeys, and a squad of highly-trained AdWords Quality Score experts have learned to fight back and win.
 Now it's time to share our intel on how to defeat RankBrain.

 There's no fate but what we make.
-Today I’m sharing four key strategies to prepare for RankBrain in order to prevent your website from facing Judgment Day.
+Today I’m sharing four key SEO strategies to prepare for RankBrain in order to prevent your website from facing Judgment Day.